MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-windows-admin-center.md

    > [!NOTE]
    > To use the Cluster-Aware updating tool in Windows Admin Center, you must enable Credential Security Service Provider (CredSSP) and provide explicit credentials.
 If you are asked if CredSSP should be enabled, select **Yes**.
 Specify your username and password, and select **Continue**.

 1. The cluster's update status is displayed.
 Select **Check for updates** to get a list of the operating system updates available for each server in the cluster.
 You might need to supply administrator credentials.
-If no operating system updates are available, select **Next: hardware updates** and proceed to step 8.
+If no operating system updates are available, select **Next: Hardware updates** and proceed to step 8.

    If you navigate away from the Updates screen while an update is in progress, there could be unexpected behavior, such as the history section of the Updates page not populating correctly until the current run is finished.
 We recommend opening Windows Admin Center in a new browser tab or window if you wish to continue using the application while the updates are in progress.